-When it comes to royal fashion, the women in the royal family tree tend to take the spotlight: Queen Elizabeth and her brightly colored outfits; the Duchess of Cambridge and her call-backs to Princess Diana’s classic styles.
+When it comes to royal fashion, the women in the royal family tree tend to take the spotlight, evidenced by the late Queen Elizabeth and her brightly colored outfits, as well as Kate, now Princess of Wales, and her callbacks to Princess Diana’s classic styles.

 It’s not his wedding ring, although he also wears that piece of jewelry on his left pinky.
-This large gold band is called a signet ring, or a gentleman’s ring, and is often worn on the pinky of one’s non-dominant hand.
+This large gold band is called a signet ring, or a gentleman’s ring, and is often worn on the pinky of one’s nondominant hand.
 Bloomberg reports that signet rings have been used since Old Testament times.
 They are engraved with a family crest or personal signature, which can reflect the owner’s social status.

-The prince has been photographed wearing his ring since the mid-70s, Good Housekeeping reports, and Princess Diana had one of her own.
+The king has been photographed wearing his ring since the mid-1970s, and Princess Diana had one of her own.
 Since Kate Middleton’s family was granted a coat of arms before her marriage to Prince William, members of her family have also been spotted wearing signet rings bearing their crest.
 Signet rings are not required for the members of the House of Windsor, but they are a subtle way to boast their status and familial pride—we wouldn’t be surprised if King Charles wore it to Queen Elizabeth’s funeral.